 Initial Public Offering (IPO)

-A company’s first sale of shares to the public.
-Can also be called a new issue.
+A company’s first sale of shares to the public on the stock exchange.

 A pooled collection of funds, owned by one or more investors, that is managed as one entity by one or more managers.
 The legal structure of the fund can take many forms and can include Unit Trusts, Investment Trusts and Open Ended Investment Company.